AlexBurnes/buildfab/progress.md

 # Progress: buildfab

 ## What Works
-- **Streaming Output Fix**: Successfully fixed the OrderedOutputManager to provide true streaming output instead of buffering output until step completion
-  - Fixed immediate streaming - output now streams immediately as it's produced for the currently active step, not buffered until completion
-  - Fixed parallel step buffering - steps that run in parallel but need to wait their turn now properly buffer their output and flush it when they become the active step
-  - Added flushBufferedOutput method - implemented proper buffering and flushing logic for steps that can't stream immediately
-  - Enhanced checkAndShowNextStep - now flushes buffered output when a step becomes the current active step
-  - Enhanced checkAndShowCompletedSteps - now flushes buffered output when showing completed steps in order
+- **Shell Error Handling Fix**: Successfully implemented automatic shell error handling by adding `-euc` flags to all shell command executions
+  - Fixed shell error detection - commands that fail now properly cause actions to fail instead of continuing and reporting success
+  - Added automatic error handling - all shell commands now automatically use `sh -euc` which includes `-e` (exit on error), `-u` (exit on undefined variables), and `-c` (execute command)
-  - Fixed executor integration - added OnStepOutput calls in the executor to properly pass output to the OrderedOutputManager
+  - Fixed version-module action - the `ddffd` command that doesn't exist now properly fails the action instead of reporting success
-  - Perfect streaming behavior - both sequential steps (test-streaming) and parallel steps (test-parallel) now work correctly with proper output ordering and immediate streaming
+  - Enhanced error message formatting - improved error messages to show "to check run:" with properly aligned commands
+  - Updated all shell execution points - modified three key shell command execution methods in buildfab.go to use proper error handling flags
-  - Comprehensive testing - verified fix works correctly for both sequential and parallel execution scenarios
+  - Comprehensive testing - verified fix works correctly for single-line commands, multiline scripts, and complex actions
+  - Perfect user experience - users now get accurate error reporting when commands fail, with clear reproduction instructions
-  - VERSION 0.8.18 RELEASED with test race condition fixes and thread-safe MockStepCallback
+  - VERSION 0.9.0 RELEASED with automatic shell error handling and proper failure reporting
 - **Ctrl+C Termination Message Fix**: Successfully fixed the issue where Ctrl+C was working but the output didn't show "TERMINATED!" after the refactoring to the new executor and output manager approach
   - Fixed termination detection - added proper context cancellation detection in both runStageInternal and executeStageWithCallback methods
   - Added printTerminatedSummary method - created new method in SimpleRunner that displays "⏹️ TERMINATED" message with yellow color and proper summary statistics